UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Follow these three steps to calculate your estimated gas cost from your meter reading.

-Most gas meters measure volume in hundreds of cubic feet, known as CCF.
-However, your utility company bills you for the heat energy provided, measured in Therms.
-Because the energy density of natural gas can fluctuate slightly, the volume needs to be converted.
+CCF stands for Centum Cubic Feet, which simply means your meter measures natural gas volume in blocks of 100 cubic feet.
+Most residential properties in the U.S. read gas meter in cubic feet (CCF), but your utility company actually bills you for the heat energy provided, which is measured in therms.
+Because the energy density of natural gas fluctuates slightly based on its quality, the volume must be converted.

 Usage (CCF) x Therm Factor x Rate per Therm = Estimated Supply Cost